pullsec/hugo-content/README.md

 writeups/       Security writeups and walkthroughs
 ```

-### notes
+> [!NOTE]

-- Content is organized using Hugo-compatible markdown structure.
+> - Content is organized using Hugo-compatible markdown structure.
-- Writeups should use **page bundles** whenever images or local assets are needed.
+> - Writeups should use **page bundles** whenever images or local assets are needed.
-- Taxonomy folders are kept here so content remains fully separated from the engine.
+> - Taxonomy folders are kept here so content remains fully separated from the engine.

 ## content-workflow